iotexproject/iotex-bootstrap/integration/exchange.md

 One can use ioctl to [send IOTX from an address to another](https://docs.iotex.io/#transfer-tokens).

+**Note that once a withdraw is succeeded, the exchange needs to validate the receipt to make sure the status is 1.**

 ## Retrieve Transfers

 One can retrieve confirmed transfers as well as pending (unconfirmed) transfers by using `/APIService/GetActions` endpoint.
 Examples are given below: